pyokagan/CS2103AUG2016-T11-C4-main/docs/UserGuide.md

 * `edit 00126 loc-LT6`

   Edit event with unique index of `00126`'s location to `LT6`.

 * `edit 00126 st-4pm et-6pm`

   Edit event with unique index of `00126`'s starting time to 4pm and ending time to 6pm.

 * `edit 00127 n-proposal meeting st-7pm`

   Edit event with unique index of `00127`'s starting time to 7pm and name to `proposal meeting`.

-#### Edit a dealine :
+#### Edit a deadline :

 Edit a deadline to revise its name and due date/time.